MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-insight-cards.md

 You can always edit the flow of the card when there is a business need to update it.
 You can add or update conditions and steps, and update the properties of a condition.

 > [!NOTE]
-> The **Edit card logic in Microsoft Flow** option appears only for the cards that are created in Microsoft Flow.
-You can see flow icon corresponding to the name of the cards that are created using Flow.
+> The **Edit card logic in Microsoft Power Automate** option appears only for the cards that are created in Microsoft Power Automate.
+You can see a flow icon corresponding to the name of the cards that are created using Power Automate.

 1. Go to the **Manage insight cards** page (**Insight cards** tab) under **Assistant** and select the card for which you want to change the flow.
 In this example, we have selected the **No update in opportunity** card.

     > [!div class="mx-imgBorder"]
     > ![Open card to edit in flow](media/si-admin-edit-flow-select-edit-flow.png "Open card to edit in flow")

-2. Select **Edit card logic in Microsoft Flow** and the flow opens in a tab to edit.
+2. Select **Edit card logic in Microsoft Power Automate** and the flow opens in a tab to edit.

     > [!div class="mx-imgBorder"]
     > ![Edit flow of card](media/si-admin-edit-card-edit-flow.png "Edit flow of card")